sunnysidedenver/swpc_27day/README.md

 These forecasts were compared against observed values in order to obtain a "skill score" and other performance metrics.
 Some analysis techniques required the subjective transformation of quanitatitve data into qualitative (hit or miss).
 For purposes of this study, if a forecast was within 5 sfu it was considered a hit.

 ## Conclusions
 The forecasts suffer from a high degree of variability, with low accuracy and high false alarm.
 Forecast error generally increases from 2020-2023 as solar activity increased.
+This forecast is almost entirely based on recurrence, which becomes less reliable with more CMEs.
 R-squared, a statistical representation of variance, allows for rejection of Ho and acceptance of Ha: The forecasts are bad.

 However, other metrics like mean absolute error, suggest the forecasts are at least fair overall.